floragunncom/search-guard-docs/_docs/logstash.md

 ---
-title: Using Search Guard with logstash
+title: Logstash
 html_title: Logstash
-slug: logstash-search-guard
+slug: logstash
 category: esstack
-order: 500
+order: 200
 layout: docs
 description: How to configure and use logstash with a Search Guard secured cluster.
 ---